Why should I have my ultrasound done here?

 When can you tell the gender of my baby?

 Gender determination by ultrasound is considered 99% accurate if performed by a trained and experienced sonographer.
-We are able to determine gender at 14 weeks gestation.
-If Baby is being shy during the ultrasound and we can't see the gender, we will invite you back for a free re-scan.
+We are able to determine gender at 16 weeks gestation.
+If your baby is being shy during the ultrasound and we can't see the gender, we will invite you back for a free re-scan.
 Our sonographer takes gender determination very seriously, and we're so confident in her ability to accurately determine the gender of your baby that we offer a money back guarantee.
-If we get your gender wrong, and you are at least 14 weeks gestation (as documented by your physician), just bring in baby's birth certificate for a full refund.
+If we get your gender wrong, and you are at least 16 weeks gestation (as documented by your physician), just bring in baby's birth certificate for a full refund.

 Can my family and friends come with me?